mayuki/Chell/README.md

 # Chell
-Write scripts with the power of C# and .NET
+Write scripts with the power of C# and .NET.

-Chell is a library and execution tool for providing a shell script-like (bash, cmd, ...) experience to .NET application.
+Chell is a library and execution tool for providing a shell script-like (bash, cmd, ...) experience to .NET applications.

 ```csharp
 var branch = await Run($"git branch --show-current");
 await Run($"git archive {branch} -o {branch}.zip");
 ```

 .NET applications are great for complex tasks, but executing processes can be boring.
 Chell brings the experience closer to shell scripting.
-This library and tool is heavily influenced by [google/zx](https://github.com/google/zx).
+This library is heavily influenced by [google/zx](https://github.com/google/zx).

 ## When should I use Chell?
-- **Write a better shell scripts**: Write a complex script and use the power of .NET and C#
+- **Write better shell scripts**: Write a complex script and use the power of .NET and C#
-- **Write a multi-platform shell scripts**: As an alternative to scripts that work on multiple platforms
+- **Write multi-platform shell scripts**: As an alternative to scripts that work on multiple platforms
-- **Run a process easily in your app**: As .NET library for easy handling of process launch and output
+- **Run a process quickly in your app**: As .NET library for easy handling of process launch and output
 - **All developers in the project are .NET developers**: 🙃

 Of course, if the shell script is already working fine and you don't have any problems, then there is no need to use Chell.